bojohnson5/bojohnson5.github.io/content/pages/about.md

 (less than 50 MeV, for those who know) neutrinos interact in a liquid argon detector.
-This particular process has a long name, coherent elastic neutrino-nucleus scattering (CEvNS, pronounced "sevens"), and it has only recently been observed by the [collaboration](https://sites.duke.edu/coherent/) I'm a part of.
-CEvNS gives a novel means of testing the standard model, our current best understanding of all the forces and particles in the universe and how they interact with each other (excepting, of course, gravity, for now?).
+This particular process has a long name, coherent elastic neutrino-nucleus scattering (CEvNS, pronounced "sevens"), and it was only recently observed by the [collaboration](https://sites.duke.edu/coherent/) I'm a part of.
+CEvNS provides a novel means of testing the standard model, our current best understanding of all the forces and particles in the universe and how they interact with each other (excepting, of course, gravity, for now?).